 First, consider your 2016 IRA contribution limits.
 The limits for 2015 & 2016 are between $5,500- $6,500 and can be contributed between January 2nd and the April 15th tax deadline of the following year.
 Be advised that contribution limits can also change from year to year, so it’s important to always stay current.

 The second step is to make sure this is the best investment for you.
 Hint: if you don’t own any other investments…it probably is.
 Your financial planner can help with this.
 The third is to determine your eligibility.
 Some people are not.
 Fourth, select a provider and start to fund your Roth IRA.
 Finally, select the investment type you want for your Roth IRA.

 Most people are eligible to open this type of investment.
 There are, however, limits on the amount of income one can earn in order to contribute to a Roth IRA.
-The income limits for 2012 range between $110,000 for individuals filing Head of household, Single, or Married Filing Separately and $183,000 for those filing Jointly.
+The income limits for 2016 range between $132,000 for individuals filing Head of household, Single, or Married Filing Separately and $194,000 for those filing Jointly.
 These limits can change from year to year, so it’s important to speak with a professional at least once each year.
-2012 limits are slightly higher.
+2015 limits are slightly lower.